olgam4/articles/process/mob/README.md

 First off, let's preface this by talking about the Holy Grail that was Pair Programming back then.
 Commonly called Pear (🍐) Programming, this technique simply consists of working as a pair on a feature.
 Usually, one person is focused on the system, the project as a whole and how to implement the latter, whilst the other is typing and thinking about details, the lines if you may.
 It often is a good idea to switch roles: some people only swear by [Pomodoro](https://en.wikipedia.org/wiki/Pomodoro_Technique) and will recommend switching every 25-30 minutes, but that would deserve an entire article of its own.

 I saw some people comparing it to Piano Duos and I liked the idea.
-Whilst not entirely accurate, it still projects the idea that someone might play the melody and the other could be helping with rythm and bass.
+Whilst not entirely accurate, it still projects the idea that someone might play the melody and the other could be helping with rhythm and chords.
 Compared to a band, the Piano exists as a single unity and the pair both work on it.

 ### Why It Works